 Frank Vogel has spent the better part of the last week praising the sacrifices David West has made — citing them as a big part of the Pacers’ gaudy record.
 Danny Granger seems willing — excited even — to make the same kind of sacrifices.
 Paul George, for one, doesn’t think people understand what Danny has done or meant for this season.

 “I think him playing that way, and him having that commitment to just be a playmaker — a floor general — for us, it really just flows through our whole offense,” said George.
 “He has what our offense is all about, and that’s playing for one another.
 I don’t think they’re really giving him credit where he deserves.”

 But, judging by the light in Granger’s eyes after yet another Pacer victory, numbers and credit — like so many other things that used to seem so important — don’t really matter any more.
 What matters in that locker room is playing for one another.
 From that, the Pacers would tell you in one voice, all good things flow.

-Topics: The New Granger
+Tags: The New Granger